tomcam/spectre-book/examples/README.md

 # Spectre.css Templates

+Here's a selection of drop-in HTML files you can use to start a Spectre.css-based site.
+Each project below contains a description, a pointer to the code, and **live previews of the code** all on this page.

 ## How to use these free Spectre.css templates

 Most of these templates are designed so that you can copy them into a local directory on your machine or sever and they should just work.
 In some cases you may need image files in a subdirectory named images.
 You don't even need Spectre.css on your machine, because they are hosted on a CDN.
 Which means..